JuneLazarus/todo_list/README.md

+# A noob programm's first webpage.
-# Created for better arrange your day.
+# Created to better arrange your day.